kraaden/immutablearray/readme.md

-Immutable array implementation for JavaScript.
+Immutable array implementation for JavaScript and TypeScript.

 ## Installation